Derm-IT/ticket-lifecycle/README.md

 ## Overview

-This repository details a lab designed to simulate common help desk ticket lifecycles using osTicket.
-It explores agent and user roles, permissions based on departments, and connects these actions to real-world IT support practices.
+This repository details steps to simulate common help desk ticket lifecycles using osTicket.
+It explores agent and user roles, permissions based on departments and teams, and connects these actions to real-world IT support practices.

 ## Objective

-To gain practical experience with osTicket workflows, understand ticket management procedures, and learn how to handle various support scenarios.
+To gain practical experience with osTicket workflows, understand ticket management procedures, learn how to handle various support scenarios, and communicate with the End User and fellow team

 ## Prerequisites